mprosk/stak/README.md

 #### Interactive

 To start stak in interactive mode, simply run the program with no arguments.
-Values and operators can be entered one at a time or on one line with spaces separating them
+Values and operators can be entered one at a time or on one line with spaces separating them.
+Type `help` or `?` for a list of operators.

 ```
 $ stak